 The set of lenses that placed in front of the device is the objective lens.
 Its diameter is very important.
 The larger diameter represents more light-gathering power and resolution of a spotting scope, usually between 50 and 80mm.
-This’ll give you an enormously large exit pupil.
+That’ll give you an enormously large exit pupil.
 So, It’s going to be bright in low-light conditions.

 What Two Numbers Mean?

 Spotting Scope is primarily denoted by two parameters which are magnification and objective lens diameter.
 For example, if you see 20-40×70 mm where 20-40 refers to the magnification and 70mm refers to objective lens diameter.
 A 40x magnification makes the distant object appear to be 40 times larger at the eye.
-Imagine, you’re viewing an elk that’s standing 120 meters apart from you through a 40-60 x 80mm spotting scope that is fixed at a magnification of 60, it will act as though it were only 2 meters apart (120 divided by 40)!back to menu ↑
+Imagine, you’re viewing an elk that’s standing 120 meters apart from you through a 40-60 x 80mm spotting scope that is fixed at a magnification of 60, it will act as though it were only 2 meters apart (120 divided by 60)!

 Monocular has some basic components such as ocular lens, objective lens, focusing mechanism, etc.

 Monocular is constructed with two lenses like spotting scopes.
 The larger objective lens diameter refers to high resolution.